oof-bar/craft-heroku/Readme.md

 2. **Assume the app will scale.** Design your formation and configuration assuming that you’ll (eventually) be running more than a single process.
 Your database, sessions, and shared caches should all be kept in a common location—but Heroku will help with this through “Addons,” configured with this `app.json`.
 3. **Logs are streams.** Any logging that ends up in a file is as good as gone.
 There might be some clever workarounds here, but since the purpose of this repo is to demonstrate compatability with first-party Heroku tools, Craft is configured to log to `php://stdout` and `php://stderr`, so the logs can be “[Drained](https://devcenter.heroku.com/articles/log-drains)” anywhere you like.

+Read more about [12-factor](https://12factor.net) app architecture—the underlying principles of the Heroku platform.

 It’s also worth mentioning: The traditional “queue” is handled here by a `worker` Dyno.
-In order to run the app locally, you’re apt to need to spin up a listener to ensure your jobs are taken care of:
+In order to run the app locally, you’ll need to spin up a queue daemon to ensure your jobs are taken care of:

 ```
 $ ./craft queue/listen --verbose
 ```

 :point_up: This is the same worker command you see in the `Procfile` in the project's root!
+It’ll get booted alongside your `web` Dyno.

 ## Setup